Fast facts about Russell Wilson before his Broncos debut - NewsBreak

 Fast facts about Russell Wilson before his Broncos debut

-Bronco fans are clearing their calendars for the Monday 6:15 p.m.
-MST game at Lumen Field.Our favorite oddball moments of Super Bowl XLVIII

-And he expects the unexpected.
-The Associated Press quoted his reaction as such: “I was fortunate to play there for 10 years.
+“I was fortunate to play there for 10 years.
 I know they’ll be rowdy.
 I know they will be excited.
 I know that.
-It’s ‘Monday Night Football,’ so it’ll be a special environment,” Wilson said.
-“And listen, I think that I gave my heart and soul every day.
-I know nothing less.
-And hopefully it’ll be positive, but at the same time I know we’ve got a game to play.”
+It’s ‘Monday Night Football,’ so it’ll be a special environment,” Wilson told the Associated Press.
+“Listen, I think that I gave my heart and soul every day.
+I know nothing less, and hopefully, it’ll be positive, but at the same time I know we’ve got a game to play.”

-Seattle won 26 to 20 against Denver on Sept.
-21, 2014.
-It wasn’t long after the beating Denver took from Seattle with a 43-8 score at Super Bowl XLVIII.

-It’s the first time in Quarterback Russell Wilson’s career he is not with Seattle and they’re on the field.
-The nine-time Pro Bowl quarterback holds a top-five spot as quarterback with most yards passing and rushing in the NFL measured since 2012.
-His is the No. 4 spot with 39,910 yards before his Broncos debut.
+That last matchup in Seattle happened on Sept.
+21, 2014, when the Seahawks won 26-20.
+That came a few months after these two teams matched up in Super Bowl XLVIII, another game won by Seattle.

+Denver did eventually get some level of revenge in 2018 when the Seahawks came to Empower Field for a regular season game, which the Broncos won 27-24.

 For the latest news, weather, sports, and streaming video, head to FOX31 Denver.